TheGreenNoodle/everything-spacex/README.md

 # Description

-A full stack MERN site that provides information on SpaceX.
+A React/Node site that provides information on SpaceX.

 # Features

-Pulls post from SpaceX twitter.
-Pulls post from Elon Musk.
-Pulls post from the guy who dose flights around SpaceX Boca Chica site Pulls post from Boca Chica gal.
-Has a few of there test videos from YouTube.
+Has a brief overviews of SpaceX.
+Pulls news form Twitter.
+Grabs YouTube videos about news at SpaceX.
 Provides weather updates on SpaceX's test sites.
-Has a section that explains what SpaceX dose and what there goals are.

 # Road map

-1. Update read me
-2. Optimize site
+1. Optimize site
-3. Restrict API key usage to only Heroku domain.
+2. Restrict API key usage to only Heroku domain.

 # Route page information